srajma/drafts/README.md

+Docs will be posted on my [substack](srajma.github.io/blog/) when complete, and probably Twitter and Reddit.

 🏜️ (not started) | 🏗️ (work-in-progress) | ❗ (current project) | 📤 (waiting to post) | ✅ (all done)

 **[3 pitfalls to avoid in reading Indian history](Articles/pitfalls.md)** **📤**